 At 23 years old, Miss Heng was among the oldest in this year's O-level cohort.
 But behind her four distinctions was true grit.
-She overcame depression, truancy, expulsion and dropping out from the school system.
-She is headed for a polytechnic to do an early childhood education course.
+She overcame depression, ranged from interracial marriages to the Japanese Occupation.

 Goh Poh Seng Pioneer writer dies, 73